-Office of Land Information Services, Municipal Boundary Review
+WI Department of Administration, Municipal Boundary Review

 Municipal Boundary Review regulates the transition of unincorporated areas to city or village status through municipal annexation, incorporation, consolidation, or by joint city-village-town activities involving cooperative boundary plans and agreements.
 Such agreements may change territorial boundaries and may provide for the sharing of municipal services.
 Staff members are available upon request to meet with local officials and citizens to discuss annexation, incorporation, consolidation, and cooperative boundary plans.
-Contact the Wisconsin Department of Administration, Office of Land Information Services for further information.
+Contact the Wisconsin Department of Administration for further information.